dotnet/AspNetCore.Docs/aspnetcore/log-mon/metrics.md

 This tutorial shows one of the integrations available for OpenTelemetry metrics using the OSS [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) projects.
 The metrics data flow:

-1. The .NET metric APIs record measurements from the example app.
+1. The ASP.NET Core metric APIs record measurements from the example app.
 1. The OpenTelemetry library running in the app aggregates the measurements.
 1. The Prometheus exporter library makes the aggregated data available via an HTTP metrics endpoint.
 'Exporter' is what OpenTelemetry calls the libraries that transmit telemetry to vendor-specific backends.
 1. A Prometheus server: